pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

     ;; WHEN: Thu Aug 30 12:28:25 2012
     ;; MSG SIZE rcvd: 78

 As you can see in the output above, the status: REFUSED suggests improper resolution.
-The next step is to try running `dig` with a specified DNS server.
+The next step is to run `dig` with a specified DNS server.
 We recommend using Google's DNS (8.8.8.8):

     $ dig @8.8.8.8 appserver.live.38f2bd91-0000-46cb-9278-0000000000000.drush.in
     ;; Truncated, retrying in TCP mode.